Reconciliation in Action

 Sharing language brings our communities together.
 This poster was created through the partnership of IWC Ltd and Taribelang Cultural Aboriginal Corporation.

-Sand stories are a traditional way of sharing knowledge by First Nation Australians, and IWC is proud to work with West Australian Traditional Owner / Elder Aunty Josie Boyle to share these with you
+Sand stories are a traditional way of sharing knowledge by First Nation Australians, and IWC has been proud to work with West Australian Traditional Owner / Elder Aunty Josie Boyle to share these with you.
+Sadly, Aunty Josie passed away in 2020.

 In 2019, during our week of celebrations at the IWC Health and Wellbeing Complex in Bundaberg, we asked community members what Reconciliation in Action means to them.
 We reshare some of those thoughts.